Magen David Adom

-The Magen David Adom (מגן דוד אדום, abbr.
+The Magen David Adom (מָגֵן דָּוִד אָדוֹם, abbr.
 MDA, pronounced MAH-dah per its Hebrew acronym, מד״א) is Israel's national emergency medical, disaster, ambulance and blood bank service.
-The literal meaning of the name is "Red Shield of David," but the symbol is more frequently called the "Red Star of David" in many languages.
+The literal meaning of the name is "Red Shield of David", but the symbol is more frequently called the "Red Star of David" in many languages.
 Since June 2006, Magen David Adom has been officially recognized by the International Committee of the Red Cross (ICRC) as the national aid society of the State of Israel under the Geneva Conventions, and a member of the International Federation of Red Cross and Red Crescent Societies.
 MDA has a dedicated medical emergency phone number in Israel, 101.

 MDA can become an auxiliary arm of the Israel Defense Forces during times of war.
 In 2022, MDA became academically affiliated with Ben-Gurion University of the Negev.
-Following the October 7th attacks against Israel, the American Red Cross presented Magen David Adom with the International Humanitarian Service Award stating that the organization "exemplifies and inspires the humanitarian values of human dignity, respect, [and] compassion."
+Following the October 7th attacks against Israel, the American Red Cross presented Magen David Adom with the International Humanitarian Service Award stating that the organization "exemplifies and inspires the humanitarian values of human dignity, respect, [and] compassion".